ycchiu0703/TCCSUSP/README.md

 ### Feature 12~14： Lat Long, Latitude, Longitude
 * After first observing the feature of 'Lat Long', it is found that the content is (Lat, Long), where "Lat" is the longitude and "Long" is the latitude.
 At the same time, 'Latitude' and 'Longitude' are exactly the corresponding longitude and latitude.
 Therefore, we use this property to complement the 'Lat Long' row:
   * When both 'Latitude' and 'Longitude' have values and 'Lat Long' is missing, use ('Latitude', 'Longitude') to complement 'Lat Long'

+### Feature 11： Zip Code

+We use the suite [geopy](https://geopy.readthedocs.io/en/stable/) to convert the Zip Code corresponding to 'Lat Long' and use it to complement: When 'Lat Long' has a value and 'Zip Code' is missing, use the Zip Code converted from 'Lat Long' to 'Zip Code' for complement